El Rushball, Cutting Edge, Societal Evolution, A Man, A Legend, A Way of Life.

 Right.

-The saga continues, a man, a legend, a way of life.
+The saga continues a man, a legend, a way of life.

-Okay, this this Iranian business.
+Okay, this Iranian business.

 This kind of story where we apologized, and boy, the Iranians were so nice.